Security Camera Installation Guides v2 - NVR IPCAMERA SECURITY

 Don’t Leave it Dangling – Secure Your Cables

-You can connect cable directly to a surface with straps, staples, cable ties, hangers, or similar fittings, but you have to secure it somehow.
+You can cable directly to a surface with straps, staples, cable ties, hangers, or similar fittings, but you have to secure it somehow.
 NEC 800.24; 300.11

 Use Plenum rated cable in Areas with Airflow